-3.1 Corrosion Considerations
+3.2 Corrosion Considerations

-To evaluate if sulfate exposure was a concern at this site, laboratory testing was conducted on soil samples recovered during the field exploration to assess the corrosivity risk of the soil at the boring locations.
+According to the 2015 IBC, concrete that is exposed to sulfate-containing solutions should be selected for sulfate resistance in accordance with ACI 318.
+To evaluate if sulfate exposure was a concern at this site, laboratory testing was conducted on soil samples recovered during the field exploration to assess the risk of sulfate attack at the site.
 The soil samples were submitted to an analytical lab to determine the sulfate content.
 The results of the laboratory tests are presented in the following table.

-Summary of Laboratory Testing

 Boring No. Sample Depth (ft.)
-Sulfate (ppm) Exposure Class
+Sulfate (ppm) ACI 318-14 Exposure Class

-B-1 41⁄2 - 6 47.6 S0
+B-1 2 to 31⁄2 325 S0

+B-6 1⁄2 to 2 287 S0

-B-11 21⁄2 - 4 47.8 S0
+B-11 2 to 31⁄2 478 S0

-According to the 2015 International Residential Code, concrete that will be exposed to sulfate-containing solutions should be designed in accordance with ACI 318.
 The sulfate test results indicate that the sulfate exposure level is Class S0, which infers that sulfate exposure to concrete is not an issue.
 Therefore, Type I/II cement may be used.